-Expected Outcome:

 Healthcare professionals dispose of diagnostic tools at the point of care that accelerate therapeutic decision making

 Patients benefit from fast and accurate diagnosis leading to improved health outcomes

-Thanks to more efficient diagnosis, health systems will get better evidence for disease control and prevention strategies
+Thanks to more efficient diagnosis, health systems will get better evidence for disease control and prevention strategies.

 Scope: Point-of-care (POC) medical testing has made great technical progress (e.g. improved extraction, microfluidics, miniaturization, and data processing techniques) with POC test accuracies nearly matching those of lab-based tests.
 POC tests may thus be an alternative to laboratory testing methods, enabling faster diagnostic results and therapeutic decision making.
 However, POC testing is not always achieving a completely accurate diagnosis and one of the major issues with POC diagnostics is the occurrence of false results during testing, another one is the often-cumbersome sample preparation.
 Hence there is a need for POC diagnostics that are more sensitive, selective and easy-to-use allowing for improved clinical practice.

 WHO has defined a set of criteria for POC diagnostics in primary care which, in the advent of digital technologies, has been completed with two additional features and is represented by the acronym REASSURED: Real-time connectivity, Ease of specimen collection and environmental friendliness, Affordable, Sensitive, Specific, User-friendly, Rapid and robust, Equipment-free (or equipment-modest) and Deliverable to end users.
 To these criteria adds the feature of “sample-to-answer” (sometimes also called “sample-to-result”) and more challenges like: Miniaturization, power supply, versatility (nature and origin of the human sample), biocompatibility of the used materials and their suitability for mass production, readiness for high-throughput testing, quality control, regulatory compliance and, last but not least, cost, which is of particular concern in resource-limited settings.
 All these challenges are not only valid for POC diagnostics developed for infectious diseases, they equally apply to those that are designed to detect non-communicable diseases as well as their continuous monitoring on patients.
 Mobile technologies are playing an important role, especially since around 70% of the globally 7.4 billion cell phone users live in developing countries, which are the areas in direct need of advanced and more accessible POC diagnostics (lower density of relevant health infrastructure, e.g. hospitals and laboratory medicine testing facilities).
-Mobile phones have not only been proposed and tested for readout of assay results but also for sample processing (e.g. for heating step), as have been ML/AI-powered algorithms that are integrated in the diagnostic devices to analyse complex biological data and detect patterns that might be missed by human analysis.
+Mobile phones have not only been proposed and tested for data acquisition and readout of assays, images and other results but also for sample processing (e.g. for heating step), as have been ML/AI-powered algorithms that are integrated in the diagnostic devices to analyse complex biological data and detect patterns that might be missed by human analysis.

 The selection of the PoC device to be developed or optimized must be based on an objectively conducted clinical needs assessment, which includes – next to clinicians’ perspectives – the complete care pathway and system-level needs.
 Moreover, a value-based concept is to be applied in the choice and development of the PoC device, taking into account its Health Technology Assessment (HTA) by the relevant HTA bodies, in order to facilitate their decisions for adoption.